capital-G/musikinformatik-sose2021/docs/course-info/setup.rst

 Environment setup
 =================

-In order to run and edit the course material on a local machine one needs to install

-* Python 3.8 with pip3 - a good instruction can be found `here <https://realpython.com/installing-python>`_
+This document will lead you through the setup so one can run the code on a local machine.

 Repository setup
 ----------------